Women’s Wednesday Evening Book Study

 1st Wednesdays of the month from 12 to 1:30 pm

-Join us Wednesday, October 2nd at noon for a new program called Montview’s “Lunch and Learn” Series.
+Join us the 1st Wedneday of the month at noon for Montview’s “Lunch and Learn” Series.
 A catered lunch will be followed by a program and discussion led by Russ Wehner.
-Russ will use a series of videos by Father Richard Rohr called “The Path of Descent”, which helps us to understand the ‘theme of themes’ in the Bible: that the way of the cross is downward not upward and we win by losing.
 It promises to be a fascinating program and chance to be together.
 1st Wednesdays of the month, 12 to 1:30 pm, through May 2014.
 Lunch is $10 and registration is required for each class even if you previously registered.
-CLICK HERE TO REGISTER or call the office at 303-355-1651 ext.
+Call the office at 303-355-1651 ext.
 109.

 A Spiritual Guide to Financial Sanity